DaemonLoki/stefanblos-website/Content/posts/loading-files-in-playgrounds.md

 ## Load the file(s)

 Now, on to the challenge of loading the file.
 They are located in the `Bundle.main` part of our little sandbox that is our Playground.
-We can then grab the `URL` of the file with the `Bundle.main.url(forResource:withExtension)` function.
+We can then grab the `URL` of the file with the `Bundle.main.url` function.
 Then, we can use the initializer with the options `String(contentsOf:encoding)` to convert it to a `String`.

 In order to make it reusable we can call that inside a function.
 We'll start off with a `.txt` file and then generalize it.
 See below our wonderful file loading code: